 Church & Mission

-The GDip can be taken as a standalone programme or as the foundation for a Masters degree.
-An average mark of at least 50% is required to proceed to the Masters programme.
+The GDip can be taken as a standalone programme or as the foundation for our Masters degree.
+An average mark of 50% in the GDip is required for consideration for entry to the MTh.

 Our network of Learning Communities is spread throughout the world.
 Please visit this page (https://www.ust.ac.uk/locations/where-we-are) to find your nearest one.
 If there isn’t one near you, please get in touch with our team who will try to help (https://www.ust.ac.uk/admissions/enquiry-form).

 To take the GDip on an accredited basis (i.e. toward a formal qualification), prospective students should already have a degree in any subject other than theology.
 Other qualifications and experience which demonstrate an applicant’s suitability may also be acceptable.
 For those without a previous degree, it is possible to take the GDip on an unaccredited basis and unaccredited students who achieve an average mark of 50% can be considered for accredited study on our MTh.

 The regular entry point for study is September of each year.
 Applications for a September start should be submitted by 14Th August.
 We will accept applications after this date, however we cannot guarantee that they will be processed in time for the beginning of the academic year.